zhangp365/ComfyUI-SeedVR2_VideoUpscaler/README.md

 - Use a lot of VRAM, it will take alllllll!!!!
 - Processing speed depends on GPU capabilities

-## Know issues

-- On windows, sometime when you click "run" it will break, but if you press "run" again it works

 ## Credits

 - Original [SeedVR2](https://github.com/ByteDance-Seed/SeedVR) implementation